canonical/ubuntu-pro-docs/services-overview.rst

 This tooling is designed to help you to harden Ubuntu systems quickly and correctly.
 We recommend using the tool to create a hardened golden image, which you can then disseminate across your organisation.
 The tool can also audit your compliance after hardening.

-`How to enable the USG using the Ubuntu Pro client <https://canonical-ubuntu-pro-client.readthedocs-hosted.com/en/latest/howtoguides/enable_cis/<`_
+:ref:`How to enable the USG using the Ubuntu Pro client <manage-cis>`

 CIS hardening tool for Ubuntu 16.04 LTS and 18.04 LTS